paulhibbitts/DLC-Help/pages/02.moodle/01.faculty/01.grade-book/02.Gradebook-setup/docs.md

 In the example above, the three assignments are weighted within the category according to their 'Max Grade'.
 To change that, select the checkboxes beside each of them and change their individual weights to total 100.

 In the example below, I have weighted each of the assignments '1'.
-This will ensure that the assignments are weighted evenly.
+This will ensure that an odd number of assignments are weighted evenly.

 ![](gradebook-setup-14.png)